marosseleng/camelRoutesVisualizator/README.md

 More pleasant way to use the application you can find in project's [wiki] (https://github.com/maroselo/visualizator/wiki).

+After all these steps, please proceed to [Instructions] (https://github.com/maroselo/visualizator/wiki/Instructions).

 ##Documentation

 The documentation to sources can be found in directory `documentation`.